With recent updates to our powerful 3D CAD software platform, we continue to add tools for better additive manufacturing design.

-Coronado reminded me that with Creo 3.0, you can already send a model directly from Creo to a supported Stratasys 3D printer.
+With Creo 3.0, you could already send a model directly from Creo to a supported Stratasys 3D printer.
 Plus, Creo can leverage options, such as tray size and colors/materials, from your 3D printer.
 That way, you design products that are compatible with your additive manufacturing machinery.

 Since the Tray Assembly is a repository for the additive manufacturing information, you can use it to store and manage each 3D printing job individually.

 Plus, it is a valid object in Windchill, so your PLM processes are supported.

 Using Creo lattice features, you can now create lightweight designs without compromising stress and displacement requirements.
 Creo lattices tightly integrate with Creo Simulate, so you can streamline the design-analysis process and make sure your lightweight model maintains its integrity.
 Using this feature, you can produce a new lightweight part using Creo Parametric, reduce the weight and validate the design in Creo Simulate, and then optimize the lattice using Creo Simulate.
 You can also use Creo Simulate Optimization functionality to “drive” the lattice parameters, obtaining in this scenario the optimum lattice structure to perform the job.